Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 |prefixed data type|Data Type, d:content:apple|

 ## Search for a phrase

+@martin, on the in depth page, we have Search for exact term, which also includes phrase underneath it.
+How do you want me to handle this?
+Is it the same?

 Phrases are enclosed in double quotes.
 Any embedded quotes can be escaped using ``.
 If no field is specified then the default TEXT field will be used, as with searches for a single term.